TeriPastorino/Bloccit/README.md

 == README

-## Bloccit: a Reddit clone to teach the fundamentals of web development adn Rails 4.
+## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.

 Made with my mentor at [Bloc](http://bloc.io).